mr150/mlut/README.md

-# My little UI toolkit
+# My Little UI Toolkit #
-Responsive, simple and lightweight toolkit with progressive enhancement for website UI development.
-MLUT united in itself the [Atomic CSS](https://acss.io/) and [BEM](https://bem.info/) methodologies.
+Toolkit for quick development of lightweight, easily changeable and mobile-first website UI with progressive enhancement.

-## Getting Started
+## Getting Started ##
 There are 2 ways to start using MLUT:

 - assembled dist